Gibson County License Hearing Guide

 What It Is

-• Separate from Criminal Court: This hearing is completely separate from your criminal DUI case.
-The outcome of the ALR hearing will not directly determine your guilt or innocence in the criminal case.
+• Separate from Criminal Court: The outcome of the ALR hearing does not directly affect the outcome of your criminal DUI case, and vice versa.

-• Decides if License Suspension is Warranted: The hearing officer will determine whether the Department of Safety has sufficient evidence to justify suspending your license.
+• Decides if License Suspension is Warranted: The hearing officer will review the evidence presented by the Department of Safety and any evidence you present to determine whether your license should be suspended.

-• Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The Department of Safety only needs to show "preponderance of the evidence," meaning it is more likely than not that the suspension is justified.
+• Lower Burden of Proof than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
+The Department of Safety only needs to show by a "preponderance of the evidence" (more likely than not) that you were driving under the influence.
+This is a lower standard than "beyond a reasonable doubt," which is required for a criminal conviction.

 How to Prepare

-• Understand What You Can Challenge: At the ALR hearing, you can challenge various aspects of the Department of Safety's case, including:
+• Understand What You Can Challenge: You can challenge various aspects of the Department of Safety's case, such as the legality of the traffic stop, the accuracy of the breathalyzer or blood test, and whether you were actually driving the vehicle.

 Possible Outcomes